anson09/blog/2018/Research on how defer influences browser rendering process.md

 - without defer case，dom parse wait script, script wait css parse
 - with defer case, dom parse don't wait js excute, and js excute don't wait css parse
+- the defer attribute is ignored if the `<script>` tag has no `src`
-- all script will start download defore dom parsed, because a preanalysis
+- all script will start download defore dom parsed, because a preanalysis.
+Specific start time of preanalysis resources download is influenced by the priority of resource
+- use preload or adjust request priority is anothor topic

 event flow: domInteractive -> deferjs -> DOMContentLoaded -> load img -> domComplete -> onLoad